 Our techs follow a discharge protocol on every microwave service: short the capacitor terminals through a resistor before opening the high-voltage section. $89 diagnostic.
 We confirm which component failed (magnetron versus diode versus capacitor versus interlock) before any replacement, instead of swap-and-pray.

-BHGS #A49573, EPA 608 Universal certified (#1346255700410), BBB A+.
+BHGS #A49573, EPA 608 Universal certified (#1346255700410), BBB Accredited.
 Phones answered 24/7.

-02 Β· Magnetron failure (year 7 to 10, most common)
+02 · Magnetron failure (year 7 to 10, most common)

 Everything looks normal.
 Light, fan, plate rotation.
 No heat.